 - Classification of sonar data with deep learning

 - Autonomous underwater perception

 - Robust, flexible and transparent mission planning and execution

 - Demonstrator program

-The need for information exchange may concern navigation, command telemetry and/or sensor data.
-Applications may vary from localized networks for relatively high bandwidth data links to remote and sparsely located nodes in deep and/or remote ocean environments.
-The deployment strategy of nodes and sensors will be addressed with a focus on data transmission.
+The need for information exchange may concern navigation, telemetry, command and control, and sensor data.
+Applications may vary from dense, localized networks in shallow, off-shore environments to remote, sparse networks in deep and remote ocean environments.
+The focus will be on energy-efficient dissemination of information and network throughput.

 Peter Sigray, Professor, Research Director FOI – Project leader